James Singh Lukram

-James Singh Lukram (Lukram James Singh, born 1 March 1981) is an Indian football player who played as a winger for clubs including United Sikkim F.C.
+James Singh Lukram (Lukram James Singh, born 1 March 1981) is an Indian former footballer who played as a winger for the India national football team.

 International career

 Singh made his international debut for India national team on 16 October 2003, against Thailand in a friendly match.
 Between 2003 and 2006, he has appeared in 28 matches for his country, scoring 3 goals.